 The completed rock armour will have a minor impact on how Porthmellon looks because it will replace sandy beach and affect a vegetated bank, but this will be on a relatively small scale.

-Work is expected to start in February 2022 and to be completed by May 2022.
 Access to the site will be from the slipway off Telegraph Road, which will remain open during the construction period.
 The footpath running behind the Sailing Centre parallel to the beach will also stay open, with signs to advise the public when work is taking place.

 Thank you to everyone who submitted feedback on the proposals at Porthmellon.
 The responses have all been helpful and will inform our planning application.
 There were a range of questions submitted and we have summarised these, providing answers below.